spinnaker/spinnaker.github.io/setup/security/authentication/oauth/index.md

   username: user
 ```

-## Network Architecture and SSL Termination
+## Network architecture and SSL termination

 During the OAuth [workflow](#workflow), Gate makes an intelligent guess on how to assemble a URI to
 itself, called the **`redirect_uri`**.
 Sometimes this guess is wrong when Spinnaker is deployed